You want smart political talk without the meltdowns?

 And the forgotten men and women, the numbers are staggering.

-It's it's these peop everybody in this country is suffering.
+Everybody in this country is suffering.

-These are our neighbors, these are our friends, these are our family.
+These are our family.

-You know, this is our community, and it's rotting because the United States has become less and less and less and less competitive, and between punitive regulations and burdens burdensome regulations, business just has decided not to build here.
+You know, this is our community, and it's rotting because the United States has become less and less and less and less competitive.

-And hence you saw the slow bleeding out of American businesses, and I mean out of Michigan, out of Detroit, out of Wisconsin, out of Ohio, out of Pennsylvania, and they're the ones that made the difference in this election.
+And I mean, out of Michigan, out of Detroit, out of Wisconsin, out of Ohio, out of Pennsylvania.

-Well, you cut corporate taxes so you incentivize them to stay in the country, invest in manufacturing centers, invest in factories, invest in warehouses, so the American worker gets back to work, and then you get people out of poverty off of food stamps.
+Well, you cut corporate taxes so you incentivize them to stay in the country, invest in manufacturing centers, invest in factories, invest in warehouses so the American worker gets back to work.

 Now, getting rid of regulations, the president has done most of this on his own.